| |

 Ingredients

-- Optional: 1 1/2 teaspoons finely minced fresh basil or parsley
+• 1 ½ tsp finely minced fresh basil or parsley (optional)

-- Optional: 2 to 3 tablespoons grated Parmesan cheese
+• 2 to 4 tbsp grated Parmesan cheese (optional)

 Instructions

-- In a small cup or bowl, combine the butter and garlic.
+• In a small cup or bowl, combine the butter and garlic.
 Add the finely minced basil or parsley, if desired.
-Microwave until the butter has melted.
-Remove the butter mixture from the microwave and set aside.
+Microwave in a few short bursts just until the butter has melted.
+Remove the butter mixture from the microwave and set it aside.

-- Open the tube of crescent rolls and separate the triangles.
-Brush some of the butter and garlic mixture over a triangle.
-If desired, sprinkle some Parmesan cheese over the triangle.
-Flip the triangle over and roll it up, starting with the wide end (I do this on wax paper, which is a great way to keep the counter clean).
-Place the rolled crescent on the prepared baking sheet.
-Repeat with the remaining crescent triangles.
+• Open the tube of crescent rolls and separate the triangles.
+Brush a triangle lightly with some of the butter and garlic mixture.
+If desired, sprinkle with Parmesan cheese.
+Flip the triangle over and roll it up, starting with the wide end (I do this on wax paper to keep the counter clean).
+Place the crescent on the prepared baking sheet and brush the tops lightly with more of the butter mixture.
+Sprinkle with more Parmesan, if desired.
+Repeat with the remaining triangles.

 Nutrition